 The schools SENCo (Special Educational Needs Co-ordinator) is Lorraine Clarke.

-Mrs Clarke works most Tuesday's and every Thursday.
+Mrs Clarke works Tuesday's and Thursday's.

 To arrange to see Mrs Clarke or to pass on a message, please do so via the school office or class teacher.